Egypt’s Ali Farag has extended his lead at the top of the men’s PSA World Tour Finals Leaderboard after becoming World Champion in Chicago last week.

 The remaining places are allocated to the highest ranked players on the PSA World Tour Finals Leaderboard, and points will be on offer at all PSA World Tour events during the season.

-Both Farag and ElShorbagy have sealed their places in Dubai in June, along with Karim Abdel Gawad, who took the Black Ball Open crown in December.
+Both Farag and ElShorbagy have sealed their places at the season-ending tournament, along with Karim Abdel Gawad, who took the Black Ball Open crown in December.

 Karim Abdel Gawad won the Black Ball Open to secure his spot at the World Tour Finals